l2lam/everyone-is-different/README.md

-# everyone-is-different
+# Everyone Is Different
-A project used to practice pull requests
+This a project used to practice pull requests

+# Contents